pe-brian/chocolatine/README.md

 - Dynamic type checking
 - Use of : or @ in col or table name directly for alias
-- NamedExpr value checking to prevent SQL injection attacks
+- Protection against SQL injection attacks
 - Calls orders doesn't matter (except for join clauses)
 - Compact or extended SQL expressions
 - Whole system to deal with conditions (logical operators, boolean operators, priority order)
 - Automatic handling of filter conditions to fill the having or where clause depending on the given columns
 - Shortcut functions : Asc, Desc, Sum, Count, Upper, Lower
-- \>: or <: at first position in column name in select to set the ordering
+- \>: or <: at first position in column name (or alias) in select to set the ordering
-- \>: or <: in column alias
 - \>\> operator to perform a "like" condition on a column
 - << operator to perform a "in" condition on a column
 - Limit clause
-- Using keyword
-- Nested select requests
+- Nested requests
-- Check conditions values
 - "ChocExpr" mini langage for SQL requests templating :
     - Conditions
     - Basic loops (with unpacking lists)